 \section{Time domain compensation for energy loss}

-In this section, we propose a heuristic method to compensate for energy loss after running an $\ell_1$ minimization.
-The idea is to take the result of the $\ell_1$ minimization and modify its outcome by entrywise multiplication of the recovered gap in the time domain by a compensation curve, in order to increase its amplitude, i.e. its energy.
+In this section, we propose a heuristic method for compensating for energy loss after running the $\ell_1$ minimization.
+The idea is to take the solution and modify it by entrywise multiplication of the recovered gap in the time domain by a~compensation curve, in order to increase its amplitude.